Problem

 For refinement (editing existing HTML), detect components already in the output using CSS marker combinations — no LLM call needed.
 Then union existing + newly needed components.

-Result: 43.7% reduction in context tokens, 23.3% reduction in total system prompt size, zero regressions across 16 E2E tests.
+This delivered a 43.7% reduction in context tokens, 23.3% reduction in total system prompt size, with zero regressions across 16 E2E tests.

 Takeaway

-Don't inject your entire knowledge base into every LLM prompt.
-Use a cheap classification pass first to select relevant context, then inject only what's needed.
-The two-call overhead (~400ms) is far less than the token savings on the main generation.
+A cheap classification pass to select relevant context — then injecting only what's needed — is more token-efficient than sending a full knowledge base on every prompt.
+The two-call overhead (~400ms) is well worth the savings on the main generation.